luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 <img src="../img/p1_measuring_software/g7_python_environments/python_logo.png" alt="Python Logo" width="180"/><img src="../img/p1_measuring_software/g7_python_environments/pycharm_logo.png" alt="PyCharm Logo" width="180"/><img src="../img/p1_measuring_software/g7_python_environments/jupyter_logo.png" alt="Jupyter Logo" width="180"/>

-The motivation is to find which of the environment is most energy efficient for data processing and while keeping in mind the trade-offs of functionalities they offer.
-Link to the repository can be found [here](https://github.com/GiovanniLoureiro/sse32/tree/main/project "code_repository").
+The motivation is to find which of the environments is most energy efficient for data processing and while keeping in mind the trade-offs of functionalities they offer.
+Link to the code repository can be found [here](https://github.com/GiovanniLoureiro/sse32/tree/main/project "code_repository").

 **Python CLI** \
 Python from the Command Line Interface (CLI) using the terminal allows you to execute Python code and interact with Python's interpreter directly from the command line or terminal.
 Running Python from the terminal gives flexibility and control over Python scripts and allows user to interact with the system seamlessly.